nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ---

-### Hypothetical Quicksand Scenario
+### Hypothetical Scenario

 - Greenfield product scenario
 - Either large enterprise or startup
 - Need to prove innovative product in market and make money
+- Two pizza (i.e. colocated) team (speaker note: remember the signifigance of this, to mention it)
+- Use open source stacks (put in or not?)

 ---

-### Hypothetical Symptoms
+### Hypothetical Quicksand Symptoms

-- Slow velocity, far too long from concept to delivery
+- Low velocity, far too long from concept to delivery
-- Pivoting makes matters worse, hard to do
+- Pivoting makes velocity worse, hard to do
+- Speaker note: dangerously high staff rotation

 ---

 ### Some Hypothetical Causes

 - [Probably many](https://svpg.com/top-10-reasons-for-slow-velocity/)
+- Backlog unsized etc (NB: speaker note)
-- We'll focus on subset of software engineering concerns
+- We'll focus on subset of software engineering concerns (CI/CD & good software practices)

 ---